hwayne/alloydocs/language/signatures.rst

 disj
 ^^^^^^^^^^^

-``disj`` can be prepended to any multiplicity to gaurantee that it will be disjoint among all atoms.
+``disj`` can be prepended to any multiplicity to guarantee that it will be disjoint among all atoms.
 If we write

 .. code:: alloy